jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 * [Editor Config](https://packagecontrol.io/packages/EditorConfig): Maintain consistent coding styles between different editors.

 ### ⌨️ General
-Usefull for all languaes.
+Useful for all languages.

 * [All Complete](https://packagecontrol.io/packages/All%20Autocomplete): Indexes all open files for auto-completion.
-* [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): Improves the already builtin highlighting.
+* [BracketHighlighter](https://packagecontrol.io/packages/BracketHighlighter): Improves the already built-in highlighting.
 * [AlignTab](https://packagecontrol.io/packages/AlignTab): Align your code by `:`, `=`, `=>`, `%`, ` `, `|` or your own RegEx.
 * [GitGutter](https://packagecontrol.io/packages/GitGutter): Displays changes in the gutter (left to the line numbers).
-* [DashDoc](https://packagecontrol.io/packages/DashDoc): Open curent selection in [Dash](https://kapeli.com/dash) on hot key.
+* [DashDoc](https://packagecontrol.io/packages/DashDoc): Open current selection in [Dash](https://kapeli.com/dash) on a hot key.
-* [Terminal](https://packagecontrol.io/packages/Terminal):Open Terminal with current working directory set to the directory of the open file on hot key.
+* [Terminal](https://packagecontrol.io/packages/Terminal): Open Terminal with current working directory set to the directory of the open file on a hot key.
 * [Local History](https://packagecontrol.io/packages/Local%20History): Keep a local history of your files.
 Even though I use git on almost every project, I still don't commit every change.
 It gives a better feeling to have the possibility to go back to every change.

 ### ☕️ Javascript